N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments

 \subsection{Learning Base Control for Kinematic Feasibility}

 We formulate mobile manipulation tasks as a goal conditional reinforcement learning problem in which the RL agent observes end-effector motion and goal, and aims to ensure that these motions remain kinematically feasible~\cite{honerkamp2021learning}.
-The agent controlling the robot's base is operating in a Partially Observable Markov Decision Process (POMDP) $\mathcal{M} = (\mathcal{S}, \mathcal{A}, \mathcal{O}, T(s' | s, a), P(o | s), r(s, a))$ where $\mathcal{S}, \mathcal{O}$ and $\mathcal{A}$ are the state, observation and action spaces, $T$ and $P$ describe the transition and observation probabilities, and $r$ and $\gamma$ are the reward and discount factor.
+The agent controlling the robot's base is operating in a Partially Observable Markov Decision Process (POMDP) $\mathcal{M} = (\mathcal{S}, \mathcal{A}, \mathcal{O}, T(s' | s, a), P(o | s), r(s, a))$ where $\mathcal{S}, \mathcal{O}$ and $\mathcal{A}$ are the state, observation and action spaces, $T$ and $P$ describe the transition and observation probabilities, \myworries{$s$, $s'$ are the current and next state, $o$ is the current observation, $a$ is the current action} and $r$ and $\gamma$ are the reward and discount factor.
 The agent's objective is to learn a policy $\pi(a | o)$ that maximises the expected return $\E_\pi[\sum_{t=1}^{T} \gamma^t r(s_t, a_t)]$.
 In the goal conditional setting~\cite{kaelbling1993learningto}, the agent then learns a policy $\pi(a | o, g)$ that maximises the expected return $r(s, a, g)$ under a goal distribution $g \sim \mathcal{G}$ as $\E_{\pi, \mathcal{G}}[\sum_{t=1}^{T} \gamma^t r(s_t, a_t, g)]$.
 At each step, an arbitrary end-effector motion generator produces the next step velocities $v_{ee}$ for the end-effector.
-The reinforcement learning agent receives an observation $o$ consisting of these velocities $v_{ee}$, the resulting desired EE pose, and an end-effector goal pose $g$ in the robot's base frame together with the current robot state consisting of the joint configurations and a binary local obstacle map $m_{local}$ centered and oriented around the base and outputs base velocities $v_{b} \sim \pi(a | o, g)$.
-In practice we do not let the agent observe the final end-effector goal which can often be far away, but we repeatedly apply the end-effector motion generator $f_{ee}$ to generate an intermediate goal roughly \SI{1.5}{\meter} ahead of the agent.
+The reinforcement learning agent receives an observation $o \myworries{= [v_{ee}, ee, \hat{ee}, g, s_{robot}, a_{t-1}, m_{local}]}$ consisting of these velocities $v_{ee}$, the current and resulting desired EE poses \myworries{$ee$ and $\hat{ee}$}, and an end-effector goal pose $g$ in the robot's base frame together with the current robot state consisting of the joint \myworries{angle} configurations, the agent's previous actions $a_{t-1}$ and a binary local obstacle map $m_{local}$ centered and oriented around the base and outputs \myworries{actions} $a \sim \pi(a | o, g)$ \myworries{consisting of base velocities $\mathbf{v_b}$, the torso lift joint velocities $v_{torso}$ and the norm of the end-effector velocities $n_{ee}$}.
+In practice, we do not let the agent observe the final end-effector goal which can often be far away, but we repeatedly apply the end-effector motion generator $f_{ee}$ to generate an intermediate goal roughly \SI{1.5}{\meter} ahead of the agent.